 The Testcase Editor is used to view details of the testcase and the replays of the testcase.
 The Testcase Editor initially presents the test case as a tree of web pages, URLs.
-Opening the page (click the '+') will display the additional resources requested for the page (images, style sheets, etc.).
+Opening the page (click the expander) will display the additional resources requested for the page (images, style sheets, etc.).
 When a new testcase is recorded, a Testcase Editor window is opened and displays the transactions as they are recorded.
-The Testcase Editor can also display comparisons between the viewed content and a replay (or the original if a replay is viewed).
+The Testcase Editor can also display comparisons between a replay and the recorded content.